jamesdanielmarrsritchey/ritcheyandai_permissive_license/content/Ritchey & AI Permissive License v1.md

 ### Intent
 The purpose of this section is to help enable the work to be integrated with works under different licenses.
 ### Legal Text
-This license does not require that other works distributed on the same medium be open source.
+This license does not require that other works distributed on the same medium be under the same license.

 ## Disclaimer
 ### Intent